justinhambleton/sessionm-demo-utils/README.md

 This script accepts important command-line arguments to customize its behavior.
 Before running the `generate_customer.py` script, familiarize yourself with the arguments below to ensure proper useage.

 ### Arguments
 - `--context` (required): Specifies the demo environment context.
-Can only be one of: retail, qsr or fuel.
+Must be one of: retail, qsr or fuel.
 - `--sendTxns` (optional): If included, invokes the `send_first_transactions.py` script to send first transactions to a randomized percentage of the the generated customers.
-- `--locale` (required): Informs the Faker function to use a specific locale when randomly generating dat.
-Can be one of: en_US, es_MX or pt_PT
+- `--locale` (required): Informs the Faker function to use a specific locale when randomly generating data.
+Can be any standard locale code but best to limit usage to one of: en_US, es_MX or pt_PT
-- `--enableLogging` (optional): If included, enables logging, which writes a JSON file for generate_customers and, if enabled, send_first_transactions.
+- `--enableLogging` (optional): Logging is implicily false by design.
+If this argument is included logging is enabled, which writes a JSON file to a local directory.
+Each script has it's own log and concatenates every request and response body for testing and diagnosis.
+For this reason, it's best to exclude this argument unless absolutely necessary.
+Depending on your environment, your will need to ensure your script has write permissions on a local directory.

 ### Example Usage for generate_customer.py